 The Basics of Government Marketing

-However, if you understand the basics of government marketing, you will have a greater chance of success selling your products and services through a GSA Schedule.
-Let's start simple--here are 3 ways you can improve your company's presence in the government marketplace.
+If you understand the basics of government marketing, you will have a greater chance of success selling your products and services through a GSA Schedule.
+Let's start simple--here are 5 ways you can improve your company's presence in the government marketplace.

-Having a GSA Schedule doesn't necessarily mean the orders will come pouring in while you sit back and watch.
-Similar to commercial business, you must actively market your business to government customers.
+As mentioned above, having a GSA Schedule doesn't necessarily mean you'll become the most popular vendor automatically.
+You must actively market your business to government customers.
 The first step you'll want to take is defining a marketing strategy for the target audience you want to reach.
 But where do you begin?

 A great starting point is examining the mission and values of the government agencies you are targeting.
 How do your products and services meet your customers' needs?
 Ask yourself how your company can help solve an agency’s problem and support their mission.